 The Ontario Provincial Police, the province’s forensic pathology services and the Centre of Forensic Sciences were aiding with the searches of McArthur’s apartment and the Leaside property.

 Additional charges were laid and at the end of February, the investigation was expanded to outstanding murder cases, hundreds of missing-persons cases and sudden death occurrences, coordinating with other Canadian and international forces.

 Police executed search warrants on 18th January at five properties associated with Bruce McArthur and his landscaping business: four in Toronto and a 9-acre property about 200 kilometres (120 mi) northeast in Madoc, Ontario.
 The Madoc property and a home on Conlins Road were residences of Roger Horan, a landscaper and long-time friend of McArthur.
 Another property searched was the property of McArthur’s former boyfriend.
 These three properties were released back to their owners by 23rd January.
-Of greater concern to investigators were the high-rise apartment in Thorncliffe Park and the Mallory Crescent residence in Leaside.
+Of greater concern to investigators was the high-rise apartment in Thorncliffe Park and the Mallory Crescent residence in Leaside.

 The owners of the Leaside residence were barred from their home so that forensic investigators could search it.
 The search of the property was extended to an adjacent ravine, aided by cadaver dogs and members of the heavy urban search and rescue team.
 Cadaver dogs took a “strong interest” in large planter boxes.
 The planters had frozen to the ground, requiring heaters to thaw them.
 A large planter was wrapped and brought to the coroner’s office.